Dewb/monome-rack/README.md

 For now, this is a source-only plugin, no binary package is provided.
 The plugin has been built and tested on OS X 10.12 and Windows 10.
 Linux is currently untested.

-1. Clone [VCVRack](https://github.com/VCVRack/Rack) and follow its build instructions.
+1. Clone [VCVRack](https://github.com/VCVRack/Rack) 0.5.0 or later and follow its build instructions.
 2. Clone this repo into the `plugins` folder under VCVRack.
-4. Clone submodules with `git submodule update --init --recursive`
+4. Change into the `monome-rack` folder and clone submodules with `git submodule update --init --recursive`
-5. Build with `make` or open in Visual Studio Code and select `Tasks > Run Build Task`
+5. Build with `make` or open the monome-rack folder in Visual Studio Code and select `Tasks > Run Build Task`.

 ## License